PHANTOM PEARL – CHAPTER 1

-“Can’t you read between the lines?”
-When a soft ocean breeze drifted beneath the bamboo and thatch roof of the pool bar, she savored the warm freshness of it.
+“I know you can read between the lines.”
+A soft ocean breeze drifted beneath the bamboo and thatch roof of the pool bar and she savored the warm freshness of it.
 “Why are you calling?”

 “The same reason you answered,” Kai said.
 “Work.”

-She wanted to groan.
-“That last job you sent me on nearly killed me.
-Don’t I deserve one measly week in Baja to soak away the bruises?”
+She stifled a groan.
+“Our last job nearly killed me.
+I deserve one measly week in Baja to soak away the bruises.”
 Riki didn’t like to complain, it’s just that Russia was still frozen this time of year, and that comrade punched like a two-ton block of ice.
 She ached down to the bone.

 “You knew the path chosen would not be easy,” Kai replied.